MindExpanse/NoduleClassification/README.md

 ## Dataset
 Original LIDC-IDRI dataset can be found in the official website: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254

-The LIDP dataset can be found in the paper "Lidp: A lung image dataset with pathological information for lung cancer screening"
+The LIDP dataset can be found in the MICCAI'2022 paper "Lidp: A lung image dataset with pathological information for lung cancer screening" in https://link.springer.com/chapter/10.1007/978-3-031-16437-8_74
 ## Todos
 * Scripts for the dataset configuration and model hyperparameter configuration are provided in [./config](https://github.com/ly706/MIE-GAT/tree/main/config).
 * Scripts for the model architecture are provided in [./models](https://github.com/ly706/MIE-GAT/tree/main/models).